TorahBibleCodes/TorahBibleCodes_Sphinx/docs/source/usage.rst

 Equidistant Letter Sequences (ELSs)
 ----------------

-<br />Witztum, Rips, and Rosenberg (WRR) define an Equidistant Letter Sequence (ELS) as a sequence of letters in the text whose positions - not counting spaces - form an arithmetic progression.
+Witztum, Rips, and Rosenberg (WRR) define an Equidistant Letter Sequence (ELS) as a sequence of letters in the text whose positions - not counting spaces - form an arithmetic progression.
 That is to say the letters are found at the positions

-n, n + d, n + 2d, ..., n + (k - 1)d
+n, (n + d), (n + 2d), (n + 3d) ..., (n + (k - 1)d)

 WRR define n as the start, d as the skip between letters in the search-term, and k as the length of the ELS.
 These three parameters uniquely identify the ELS which is denoted (n, d, k).

+For example:

+ELS = “משיח” == “Mashiach” == “Messiah”

+k = length of an ELS Search-Term, ELS, i.e. the number of letters in the word; here: The length k of ELS is 4.

+d = equidistant skip distance(s) between each letter in the ELS successfully found within the selected text that is searched; For each instance of a letter found at index number position n, there may likely be multiple instances of skip distances d possible to the next letter in that ELS.

+n = index number starting position for each instance for each first (or last) letter in the ELS; For example, if you are searching for a word that begins (or ends) with the letter Mem (מ (in the text, index number n is the index position number for each instance found of the letter Mem (מ(, and for each instance of these letters Mem (מ (found, there is the potential to find multiple ELSs beginning (or ending) on that letter.

+For example:

 Program Concepts: Objects - D (DS), DL, D5, D5K, L (LLL), S (SSS), N (NW), W (DW), ListOfWords, NW4ELS, W4ELS (DW4ELS);
 ----------------